So you’ve decided to pay Malta’s sister-island a visit and wondering about things to do in Gozo?

 Travel back in time inside the oldest standing temple in the Mediterranean that legend says was built by giants, admire the richly decorated churches, or search for fabulous stories from the island’s past in one of the museums in the ancient Citadel.

 You’ll find that despite its size, Gozo offers plenty of activities, whether you’re young or old.
 From horse riding to wine tasting, from cave hunting to diving excursions, museum visits, or just a relaxing morning by the beach, there’s something for everyone.

 A Tuk Tuk tour by Yippee that takes you around Gozo’s landmarks, including Sanap Cliffs in Munxar, Xlendi Bay, Ramla Bay, Ta’ Pinu Basilica and more.
 You’ll also taste the flavours of Gozo with a homemade lunch included in the price.
-Departing from Mġarr Ferry Terminal in Gozo at 10:30 and back at 16:30, this guided tour is a great option for couples or even groups of up to 6 people per Tuk Tuk.
+Departing from Mġarr Ferry Terminal in Gozo at 10:30 and back at 16:30, this guided tour is a great option for couples or even groups of up to 6 people per Gozo tuk tuk.

 Prefer something more eco-friendly and self-driven?
-Yippee also rents out eJeeps (electric small vehicles) and Quad bikes with easy to follow self-guided routes.
-You can also opt for GoCars!
+Yippee also rents out eJeeps (electric small vehicles) with easy-to-follow self-guided routes.
+You can also opt for GoCars and Quad Bikes (more info: Quad biking tours)!
 Lots of fun, reasonably priced and a great way to get a good taste of the beauty of Gozo.

 Looking for other options?
 Here are my Top 10 Gozo day trips.

 This is one of my favourite things to do in Gozo: roaming around and about the ancient medieval fortified Citadel in Victoria.
 There’s plenty to see and do here that gives you a taste of Gozitan history.
 Although a lot smaller than the other bastion town in Malta, Mdina, it’s an intriguing place to visit even if you’re not a history buff.